-In addition to these task-specific tools, there are a ton of apps out there that let you create custom actions to automate tedious tasks in your workflow – like changing file names, resizing images, encrypting PDFs and backing up files.
+In addition to these task-specific tools, there are a ton of apps out there that let you create custom actions to automate tedious tasks in your workflow – like changing file names, resizing images, saving Word to PDF and backing up files.

 Zapier offers multi-step Zaps which allow you to build entire workflows with over 500 integrations, from file sharing to project management.
 Likewise, Integrify and Apple’s Automator app let you create workflows in a drag-and-drop builder and integrates with external databases.